crollinson/ED_PalEON/README.md

 This folder contains all of the scripts necessary to execute the PalEON MIP Phase 2 regional runs on a cell-by-cell basis.
 For this to work properly, there are several steps necessary to format files, perform the spinup (3 stages), and complete the runs.
-Details about each of the steps is now located in the wiki (part of this Github repository).
+Details about each of the steps is now located in the [github wiki](https://github.com/crollinson/ED_PalEON/wiki).

 The master branch of this repository is configured for Boston University's *geo* computing cluster.
 Please create a new branch for new computing locations.
 A list of